cakephp/docs/en/plugins.rst

     CakePlugin::loadAll(); // Loads all plugins at once CakePlugin::load('ContactManager'); //Loads a single plugin

+loadAll loads all plugins available, while allowing you to set certain settings for specific plugins. load() works similar, but only loads the plugins you explicitely specify.

+There is a lot you can do with the load and loadAll methods to help with plugin configuration and routing.
+Perhaps you want to load all plugins automatically, while specifying custom routes and bootstrap files for certain plugins.
+No problem!

+    <?php
+    CakePlugin::loadAll(array(
+        'Blog' => array('routes' => true),
+        'ContactManager' => array('bootstrap' => true),
+        'WebmasterTools' => array('bootstrap' => true, 'routes' => true),
+    ));

+With the above, you no longer need to manually include() or require() a plugin's configuration or routes file--It happens automatically at the proper time and in the proper place.
+The exact same parameters could have also been supplied to the load() method, which would have loaded only those three plugins, and not the rest.

-Some plugins need to create one or more tables in your database.
+Some plugins additionally need to create one or more tables in your database.
 In those cases, they will often include a schema file which you can call from the cake shell like this::